 - "Low-content" messages (e.g., "Thanks!"
 "Interesting!")

-If your message is rejected, you will receive a notification with an explanation.
-If you have any questions about why a message was rejected, please contact Sarah Clarke.
+If you have any questions about why a message was not posted, please contact Sarah Clarke.